dominikwilkowski/hex_appeal/README.md

 trunk build --release
 ```

-For a real release we GitHub action which will be triggered by a release.
+For a release to the domain, we use GitHub action which will be triggered by a
+GitHub release.